grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/pe.md

 ### PE-3 (1): System Access

-Enforce physical access authorizations to the system in addition to the physical access controls for the facility at {{ insert: param, pe-03.01_odp }}.
+Enforce physical access authorizations to the system in addition to the physical access controls for the facility at physical spaces containing one or more components of the system are defined;.

 Control of physical access to the system provides additional physical security for those areas within facilities where there is a concentration of system components.

 physical access authorizations to the system are enforced;

-physical access controls are enforced for the facility at {{ insert: param, pe-03.01_odp }}.
+physical access controls are enforced for the facility at physical spaces containing one or more components of the system are defined;.

 Physical and environmental protection policy